Where to start?

 I also met a lot of new people including four bloggers who I got a chance to mentor.
 Mentoring/Coaching/Consulting is something I’ve done for a long time.
 I love to help people.
 If you think it’s something you might be interested in, reach out!

 There were so many great moments during the weekend.
 I particularly loved the sessions from Erin Bender and Gabi Logan.
-I went to Saturday night with Christina, Cynthia, and Erin at Bluewater Grill in Tustin.
+I went to dinner Saturday night with Christina, Cynthia, and Erin at Bluewater Grill in Tustin.
 They treated us like royalty and I was in seafood heaven!

 Erin has not eaten a lot of seafood in her life so we plied her with things like calamari, grilled octopus, crab cakes and clam chowder so she could try a plethora of American seafood dishes.
 She was a good sport, but I did not blame her for ordering a steak for her meal, she is Aussie after all!